 Do not operate a truck if it is in need of repair.
-If it is in an unsafe condition, remove the key and report the condition to the proper authority.
+If it is in an unsafe condition, tag the truck with an "Out of Service" tag and remove the key, report the condition to the proper authority.
 If the truck becomes unsafe in any way while you are operating it, stop operating the truck, report the problem immediately, and have it corrected.